Content:

 An analyst who knows how to distinguish faulty tasks asks who and what will do with this data later.
 And it turns out at the moment of task setting that you need two spreadsheets, not one.
 That’s because an analyst should deliver not only the number of users but the list of these users with their contact info to a product manager.
 The meaning of the task changes dramatically.

 Another example is this article.
-It should have been a podcast, where Ann, Ilya, and Dmitry discuss self-organization.
+It should have been a podcast, where Ann, Iliah, and Dimitrii discuss self-organization.
 But it didn’t become one due to the poor recording quality.
 The next iteration is the first draft of the article.
 The next one comes after the text is edited.
 The next one — after internal approval.
 After that comes external approval.
 Lots of iterations.
 Do your best to keep in mind the number of possible iterations when planning.

 What would help you stop these endless chats?
 Clearly transparent processes.
 Sync up regularly — both verbally and in writing.